RaikOtto/Uniquorn/README.md

 # How to make it work:

-0 Start R, e.g. as R-Studio
+0 Start R, e.g. as R-Studio session

 1 Preparation # optional if you have the packages installed and loaded